-The information submitted to the Progress Report Panel detailed the current student-staff ratio as 12.53:1, which is below the Council's recommended ratio of 15:1.
+The information submitted to the Progress Report Panel detailed the current student-staff ratio as 14:1, which is below the Council's recommended ratio of 15:1.
+The Panel notes that the formula used by Hibernia to calculate student-staff ratio differs significantly from that used by other ITE providers and notes that the Council intend to develop a standard formula to be used by all providers in advance of the next review cycle.